JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 euro2dollar (generic function with 1 method)
 ```

-We can easily check that the result is correct.
+We can check that the result is correct.

 ```jldoctest currency
 julia> eur = dollar2euro(Dollar(1.3))